🎉 We’re live on Product Hunt right now. 🎉

 What is the definition of the term ‘Prospecting’?

 Prospecting is the process of finding and qualifying potential customers for a business.
 This can be done through various means such as advertising, networking, or referrals.
-People become prospects when there is message-audience fit.
+People become prospects when there is a message-audience fit.

 Once a prospect has been identified, the next step is to determine whether or not they are a good fit for the company’s products or services.
 If they are, the next step is to create a relationship and begin the sales process.